reinhardt/writing/six-silver-bedlam/bebhinn-und-andrea-englisch.md

 her body.
 Andrea said something, but she didn't hear him.
 She was being consumed by rage and pain, and just when she felt like she was about to burst she opened her mouth and let out a deafening wail.
 It was shrill, dissonant and terribly loud.
-Bébhinn laid all her feelings onto it and let them fly like so many arrows.
+Bébhinn laid all her feelings into it and let them fly like so many flaming arrows.
 Andrea raised his hands to his ears, but it was no use.
 His eyes grew wide, and she saw her own emotions mirrored there.
 At first it seemed like he was going to cry, but then his face contorted into a grimace of rage, and he started to rush towards her.
 He covered the distance between them in three quick steps, his fist raised as if to strike her.
-There was no room for thoughts inside her, and no time to think anyway.
+There was no room for thoughts inside her, no time to think.
 She pulled the trigger.
 Twice.
 Three times.
 Andrea's expression turned to shock, then to a vacant stare.
 A red stain quickly spread on his shirt.
 He fell over backwards.
 Bébhinn stood there, frozen.
 Her ears were ringing in the sudden silence.
 Slowly, thought seeped back into her mind.
 "Fuck," she